Release of the 14th Edition Natural Heritage Atlas, August 1, 2017

 - In order to aid landowners submitting Forest Cutting Plans which may impact rare species and their habitats, NHESP has developed specific management guidelines for the state-listed species which have the most frequent conflicts with forestry activities.

-- These management guidelines, forestry Conservation Management Practices (CMPs), provide the landowner with guidance for developing and executing a Forest Cutting Plan that will reduce or eliminate the conflict with state-listed species.
+- These management guidelines, forestry Conservation Management Practices (CMPs), provide the landowner with guidance for developing and executing a Forest Cutting Plan that will reduce or eliminate harm to the state-listed species and their habitats.

-For additional information on CMPs, NHESP review of forestry projects, or how to get rare species information about your project site, please contact Brent Powers at (508) 389-6354 or at email@example.com.
+For additional information on CMPs, review of forestry projects, or how to get rare species information for your project site, please contact Brent Powers at (508) 389-6354 or at email@example.com.